tychedelia/td-rs/README.md

   Python bindings for the plugin.
 - `tracing` - Enable tracing support using the [`tracing`](https://crates.io/crates/tracing) crate.
 This can be used to log messages to the TouchDesigner console.
+- `tokio` - Enable Tokio support.
+This can be used to spawn asynchronous tasks from the plugin from the shared Tokio runtime exported as `RUNTIME`.

 ## ⚠️ Status ⚠️